26. Schelling Model with NumPy#

 def is_happy(i, locations, types):

-" True if agent i has no more than max_other_type neighbors of a different type. "
+" True if agent i has at most max_other_type neighbors of a different type. "

 return num_other <= max_other_type